tessmonical/ao3-bookmark-getter/readme.md

 So, once you have a list of URLs, you can use other tools to download epubs of each of those files.
 I use a combination of [Calibre](https://calibre-ebook.com/download), which is a free ebook reading program, and a plugin that you can install for it, called FanFicFare (installed from the plugins menu of Calibre).
 With FanficFare, you give it a list of urls and it will download ebooks from each url.
 It works with tons of fanfic sites including AO3, so it's a great way to back up your favorite works for later (and read them on kindle, too!)
 [Here's a tutorial on how to do this.](https://www.reddit.com/r/FanFiction/comments/3pv06c/meta_a_tutorial_on_using_calibre_to_save_and_read/)

+I might add the ability to download epubs or pdfs of everything you've bookmarked in a future update - I'm already planning on doing a big rewrite at some point to improve speed.

 ## How do I use it?

 So if you're not tech-savvy this may be hard, fair warning.
 I had all these tools installed already.
 I've done my best to make this easy but installing stuff is always a pain.